outdreamer/build-a-cure-1/docs/variable_physics.md

 ## Variable Accretion Patterns

+  - variable interface is the interface of potential

+  - variance attracts variance to allocate the task of ordering to the systems that are best at ordering (efficient systems) - entropy

   - do variables with more similarities tend to cooperate or compete more?
     - it depends on:
       - what stage of similarity theyre at, including whether they: